mcdonc/.nixconfig/videos/kernelpin/script.rst

 Video Script
 ------------

-- I use a custom kernel for a single dumb reason: I need a two-line patch to it in order to make one of my dumb audio devices work.
+- I use a custom kernel for a single dumb reason: I need a dumb two-line patch to it in order to make one of my dumb audio devices work.

 - In a previous video, I suggested that the following configuration would pin the kernel, such that I could use Cachix (http://cachix.org) to avoid needing